dr-wojak/econ/README.md

 ### The Logic of Mock Fungibility

 In our framework, **Mock Fungibility** is the reversible simulation of interchangeability.
-While "Real Fungibility" (Definition 2.1) requires an irreversible state transition that erases the distinct identities of two assets, Mock Fungibility exists within the **bisimulation layer**.
+While "Real Fungibility" requires an irreversible state transition that erases the distinct identities of two assets, Mock Fungibility exists within the **bisimulation layer**.

 - It allows agents to trade _as if_ assets are equivalent within a low-erasure substrate (like a mempool or a surrogate utility model).